Party-state capitalism

 Party-state capitalism (黨國資本主義) is a term used by some economists and sociologists to describe the contemporary economy of China under the Chinese Communist Party (CCP).
-The term has also been used to describe the economy of Taiwan under the authoritarian military government of the Kuomintang (KMT).
+The term has also been used to describe the economy of Taiwan under the military government of the Kuomintang (KMT).
 The term is not used by the Kuomintang itself; it was coined by Taiwanese economists, such as Chen Shih-meng and Cyrus Chu, in their research report Deconstructing the KMT-State Capitalism (解構黨國資本主義; 解称党国资本主义).

+According to academic Ho-fung Jung of Johns Hopkins University, "China's state capitalism departs from state capitalism in other countries in that the power of the CCP in the economy goes far beyond SOEs.
+Some, therefore, conceptualize China's political economy as a unique 'party-state capitalism.'"

+Characteristics

-Margaret Pearson, Meg Rithmire, and Kellee S. Tsai proposed to use the term “party-state capitalism” to conceptualize the political-economic dynamics of China since the late 2000s.
-They demonstrate this concept by examining three prominent manifestations of China’s unique model: party-state encroachment on markets; a blending of functions and interests of state and private ownership; and politicized interactions with foreign capital.
+Margaret Pearson, Meg Rithmire, and Kellee S. Tsai have proposed to use the term "party-state capitalism" as a variant of state capitalism to conceptualize the political-economic dynamics of China since the late 2000s.
+They demonstrate this concept by examining three prominent manifestations of China's unique model: party-state encroachment on markets; a blending of functions and interests of state and private ownership; and politicized interactions with foreign capital.